Skip to Content

 Expert Tips:

-• Let the quinoa, bean, and vegetable mixture cool before rolling them into balls to prevent them from falling apart.
+• Slightly cool the mixture.
+Let the mashed quinoa, beans, and carrots cool slightly before rolling them into balls to prevent them from falling apart.

-• Roll the quinoa balls with oiled hands to keep them from sticking to you.
+• Carefully roll the balls.
+Roll the quinoa balls between oiled hands to keep them from sticking.
+Slightly compress them so they’re tight, preventing them from crumbling.

 Nutrition